gysi/drl-leaderboard-app/README.md

       * [x] ~~Avg Position~~
       * [ ] Latest Activty (track)
       * [x] ~~Ability to scroll to a player (perhaps also from an external link)~~
+      * [ ] Additional leaderboards for parent categories
     * [ ] Track rankings
       * [x] ~~Basic map rankings~~
       * [x] ~~Search should also search in parent categories~~